medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 | `COUCHDB_SECURE`          | `false`                                            | Is connection to CouchDB instance secure?                                                                                                      |

 {{% alert title="Note" %}}
-If `CHT_PIPELINE_BRANCH_URL` is pointing to a private repo then you need to provide an access token in the url i.e. `https://<PAT>@github.com/medic/cht-pipeline.git#main`.
-In this example you will replace `<PAT>`  with an access token from Github.
-Instruction on how to generate one can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+If `CHT_PIPELINE_BRANCH_URL` is pointing to a private GitHub repository, you'll need an access token in the URL.
+Assuming your repository is `medic/cht-pipeline`, you would replace  `<PAT>`  with an access token: `https://<PAT>@github.com/medic/cht-pipeline.git#main`.
+Please see [GitHub's instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) on how to generate a token.
 {{% /alert %}}

 ## Setup